“SERMs is “shorthand” for a class of drug called

 What can SERMs be used to treat?

-In SERMs – Their Role In Menopause Management the AMS explain:
+In SERMs – Their Role In Menopause Management the AMS elaborate on:

-“They are a versatile group of drugs that can be used to treat/ prevent a number of conditions such as osteoporosis, infertility and hormone responsive cancers.
-Within the SERM class, different compounds have differing agonist or antagonist effects at the oestrogen receptor in different tissues, therefore they are “selective””.3
+“They are a versatile group of drugs that can be used to treat/ prevent several conditions such as osteoporosis, infertility and hormone responsive cancers.
+Within the SERM class, different compounds have differing agonist or antagonist effects at the oestrogen receptor in different tissues, therefore they are “selective””.5

 Health Care Provider